zehiraa/go-kafka-example-with-test/README.md

-#  consumer example used by confluent kafka and unit tests
+#  consumer example used by confluent kafka with unit tests

 ## test libraries
 ### => mockery